8.4.9 Lab: Configure Logging On Linux

 Active: active (running) since ...

 If rsyslog is not installed, you can install it using your distribution's package manager.
-For example, on Ubuntu/Debian:
+To give you an idea, on Ubuntu/Debian:

 sudo apt update